Subhashini098/Chat-Server/README.md

 ##  Client-Server communication architecture ##

-Implemented multithreaded server that accepts multiple client connections and multithreading is also implemented in the client side to send and receive messages.
+Implemented a multi-threaded server that accepts multiple client connections and multithreading is also implemented in the client side to send and receive messages.
 A thread is a set of such operations within a program that can run independently of other programs.
 A multithreaded program is made up of two or more components that can execute at